 Bellamy left his role as Cardiff’s Under-18s coach in 2019 when allegations of bullying were made against him, but he then reunited with Vincent Kompany to became a coach at Anderlecht.
 The 42-year-old stepped down from the role in September 2021 citing mental health issues

 The derby was Tevez’s first game against his former club after he became public enemy No.1 in the red half of Manchester.

 His eventful four years at the Etihad came to an end in 2013, and he spent spells with Juventus and Boca Juniors before 18 months with Shanghai Shenhua in China, where he was reportedly the highest paid footballer in the world.

-The 36-year-old returned to Boca Juniors for a third spell at the club in 2018 but became a free agent at the end of 2020-21.
+The 37-year-old returned to Boca Juniors for a third spell at the club in 2018 but became a free agent at the end of 2020-21.